 Toronto’s waterfront is transforming, and the benefits influence our city’s prosperity and our quality of life.
 Every day, we see the revitalization principals from the City of Toronto’s 2003 Central Waterfront Plan being realized.
 We’re removing barriers and making connections, building a network of spectacular waterfront parks and public spaces, promoting a clean and green environment, and creating dynamic and diverse communities.
 Being on Toronto’s waterfront, the island airport is of significant interest to the City of Toronto.

-As a signatory to the Tripartite Agreement that governs the lease and operation of BBTCA on the Toronto Islands, the City of Toronto is currently considering the options proposed by PortsToronto for RESA compliance at the island airport.
-To this end, the City is committed to ensuring a clear, transparent decision-making process, aligned with the interests of residents and businesses in Toronto.
+As a signatory to the Tripartite Agreement that governs the lease and operation of BBTCA on the Toronto Islands, the City of Toronto considered the options proposed by PortsToronto for RESA compliance at the island airport.
+In October 2024, Toronto City Council provided approvals for RESA Option 1.

 Runway End Safety Areas (RESA) are intended to mitigate the impact when an airplane undershoots or overruns the runway.
 This can be addressed by:

-The following steps are being taken to inform the City’s approach to considering Runway End Safety Areas (RESA) implementation at the island airport, which may require specific amendments to the Tripartite Agreement:
+In October 2024, Toronto City Council considered item EX17.5.
+The following steps were taken to inform the City’s consideration of Runway End Safety Areas (RESA) implementation at the island airport:

 On September 24, the City hosted an in-person public information session to inform and educate residents on Runway End Safety Areas (RESA).
 Public feedback received at this session and through the City’s online survey was also used to inform a staff report to Executive Committee and Toronto City Council in October.